cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 ## Lag and Backfill

 HHS issues updates to this timeseries once a week, and occasionally more often.
-We check for updates daily.
+There is a separate update stream recording daily updates to figures in this timeseries, though these daily snapshots are released in irregular batches, about twice a week on average.
+We check for updates daily from both streams.
 Lag varies from 0 to 6 days.

 Occasionally a value published in an early issue will be changed in a subsequent issue when additional data becomes known.
 This effect is known as